-"(I) Whether a significant number of workers in the workers' firm are 50 years of age or older.
+"(I) Whether a significant number of workers in the workers' firm are 50 years of age or older. "(II) Whether the workers in the workers"

 "(II) Whether the workers in the workers' firm possess skills that are not easily transferable.